Boris Johnson makes face coverings compulsory in England’s shops

 “It’s a disgrace that there’s been days of mixed messages and confused communications from ministers,” he said.

-In the early days of the pandemic, British ministers and the government’s scientific advisers repeatedly played down the value of face coverings, saying the evidence on the benefits was thin.
+In the early days of the pandemic, ministers and the Government’s scientific advisers repeatedly played down the value of face coverings, saying the evidence on the benefits was thin.

 There were also thought to be concerns stocks could be diverted from the NHS at a time of intense pressure on the supply of personal protective equipment (PPE) if the public were encouraged to wear them.